e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 Variable | Value
 ------------ | -------------
+p_run         | 2
 expr.param[0] | 45
 expr.param[1] | 9
 expr.param[2] | 24

+> You should not use p_run unless you know what you are doing

 > Note that the number of parameters must be the same for all protocols (but not all need to be used)